Installation

 Arch Linux / PKGBUILD

-You can build the application with the PKGBUILD.
-Run makepkg and install the package with pacman -U ./looksyk-desktop-<version>.tar.zst.
+If you prefer building locally, run makepkg and install the package with pacman -U ./looksyk-desktop-<version>.tar.zst.

-Docker / docker-compose
+Docker / Docker Compose

-The repository contains two docker-compose.yml's:
+The repository contains two compose files:

 version: '3'